 Last night, I and Mehebub were discussing Tikia.
 Mehebub asked me to define Tikia given one who has not tasted it may confuse it with the sophisticated Shammi Kebab.

 I was making the Tikia when the question came.
-I replied; "Tikia is like the Alpha male from the Mills and boon.
-Rough yet soft; it can kick your taste-bud yet it is subtle and soft.
+I replied; "Tikia is like the Alpha male from the Mills and Boon.
+Rough yet soft; it can kick your taste bud yet it is subtle and soft.
 The gravy itself has a story to tell and that is different from the flattened meat disk.
 The rough outer layer will never show what lies within; the softness."

 "Hmm and I still love the Mutton Tikia and I still prefer to finish the thick gravy first with the roti and then I enjoy the soft Tikia.
-Don't judge husband!
+Don't judge your husband!
 You must understand the difference between having sex and making love!"

 "Woman for the sake of your readers, a normal definition if you please!" my man requested and I obliged ;)!